About the Course

 This Specialization covers elements of three major creative writing genres: short story, narrative essay, and memoir.
 You will master the techniques that good writers use to compose a bracing story, populated with memorable characters in an interesting setting, written in a fresh descriptive style.
 You will analyze and constructively evaluate peer writing.
 In the Capstone, you will draft, rewrite, and complete a substantial original story in the genre of your choosing.

-Our courses are designed for anyone from the aspiring short story writer to established novelist.
+Our courses are designed for anyone from aspiring short story writers to established novelists.
 Whether you have a finished novel sitting on your desk calling for a fresh look or have had the germ of an idea for a decade, this Specialization gives you tools to achieve your goal.
-Through 4 courses focused on a key aspect of writing, and taken in any order you choose, you will develop a stronger ability to not only refine your writing, but critique writing in general and find inspiration in the works you are already reading.
+Through 4 courses focused on a key aspect of writing, and taken in any order you choose, you will develop a stronger ability to not only refine your writing but critique writing in general and find inspiration in the works you are already reading.

 What you will Learn?